Strictly Come Dancing 2020 start time: Your guide as the show returns

 Strictly Come Dancing 2020 judges

-There hasn’t yet been any official word on who will be part of the Strictly Come Dancing 2020 judges panel, but it would be safe to assume the 2019 panel will be back.
+The Strictly Come Dancing 2020 judges panel from 2019 is back, albeit without Bruno Tonioli.

-With that being said, we can expect to see Shirley Ballas resume her role as Head Judge.
-She will probably be joined by Craig Revel-Horwood and Bruno Tonioli, who have judged since the very beginning.
+Shirley Ballas has resumed her role as Head Judge.
+She is joined by Craig Revel-Horwood and Motsi Mabuse, who became part of the judging line-up last year.

-Last year, Motsi Mabuse joined the judging line-up and after making her mark, it looks like she will be going nowhere.

-A couple of times a season, Bruno has been replaced by Alfonso Ribeiro while he fulfils other duties in the States.

-Long-running host Tess Daly and co-host Claudia Winkleman are likely to return to host the show for series 18, while Zoe Ball and Rylan Clark-Neal are also likely to be back on spin-off show Strictly: It Takes Two.
+Long-running host Tess Daly and co-host Claudia Winkleman back at the forefront to host the show for series 18, while Zoe Ball and Rylan Clark-Neal have also returned to present spin-off show Strictly: It Takes Two.

 Since 2013, the Strictly Come Dancing filming location has remained the same, in Elstree Studios, following the closure of BBC Television Centre.